ssk743810-ux/websites/shizuku/introduction.md

 4. (Pie+) Execute the native program `cmd` ([see here](https://android.googlesource.com/platform/frameworks/native/+/pie-release/cmds/cmd/))
 5. Process the parameters, interact with the system server through the binder, and process the result to output the text result.

-Each of the "Execute" means a new process creation, su internally uses sockets to interact with the su daemon, and a lot of time and performance are consumed in such process.
+Each of the "Execute" means a new process creation, su internally uses sockets to interact with the su daemon, and a lot of time and performance are consumed in such prot cess.
 (Some poorly designed app will even execute `su` **every time** for each command)

 The disadvantages of this type of method are: